-Finding an experienced counsellor you can trust may seem a little daunting (especially if you've never had counselling before) but I provide a calm, safe environment where we can explore anything that's troubling you, in confidence and without judgement.
-It may be anger, anxiety, depression, family issues, bereavement, or something else that's impacting your life, but whatever it is, I will do my best to help you to make informed decisions and move forward in your life.
+Finding an experienced counsellor you can trust may seem a little daunting, especially if you've never had counselling before, but I provide a calm, safe space, (be it on the phone, or in my counselling room), where we can explore anything that's troubling you, in confidence and without judgement.
+Maybe you are struggling with the impact of the coronavirus pandemic, suffering from a bereavement, or something else, but whatever it is, I will do my best to help you to make informed decisions and move forward in your life.

 I won't judge, analyse, or criticise you, or imply that you're a failure in any way, but will help you to explore any issues or concerns, or behaviour patterns (which are often rooted in the past), in a way that will give you a greater understanding of yourself and your problems.
 Life can be hard, and has a way of knocking us back when we least expect it, which can leave us feeling hurt, angry, or despairing.
 The impact and associated feelings are often too much for us to cope with alone and we need the support of someone other than friends and family to help us through that sense of pain and isolation.

 I won’t tell you what you should or shouldn't do because that wouldn’t help with the healing process but we can work together to understand and unravel your unwanted thoughts and feelings at your own pace.
 This will be in the safety of our therapeutic relationship, on the phone, or within the counselling room of my private practice.
 I will also provide you with the tools you need to help you feel better and more able to cope.

 I have experience of working creatively if you struggle to express yourself in words alone, but it's entirely up to you.
 I always make sure that I practise ethically and safely in accordance with the BACP Ethical Framework for the Counselling Professions.